John Moore Lester: Family

-Lester's first wife died on 30 October 1896, he married Mary Julia Horton, daughter of Samuel Lewis Horton of Park House, Shifnal in 1898.
+Lester's first wife died on 30 October 1896, he married Mary Julia Horton, daughter of Samuel Lewis Horton of Park House, Shifnal in 1898, her father was the grandson of the engraver Lewis Pingo.
 They had a further three children together, including Peter Francis Lester (1903–85), who married Gertrude Hewett, niece of Sir John Hewett and was mother to Philippa Lester, wife of Cecil Vere Davidge.

 Mary was the niece of Thomas Lowndes Bullock and cousin of Guy Henry Bullock and Sir Claud Severn.
 She died in 1947.

 Lester died on 24 December 1919 at Rectory, Litchborough, Northamptonshire, England.